 Compensation includes wages, salaries, professional fees, and other pay you receive for services you perform.
-It also includes sales commissions, commissions on insurance premiums, pay based on a percentage of profits, tips, and bonuses.
+It also includes sales commissions. commissions on insurance premiums, pay based on a percentage of profits, tips, and bonuses.
 Generally, these amounts are included on the Form(s) W-2 you receive from your employer(s).
 Compensation also includes net earnings from self-employment, but only for a trade or business in which your personal services are a material income-producing factor.
-This is your income from self-employment minus expenses (including the one-half of self-employment tax deduction).
-Generally, net earnings and self-employment tax deduction are shown on the Schedule SE (Form 1040) you complete for your business or farm.
+This is your income from self-employment minus expenses (including the one-half of self-employment tax deduction, but not including any self-employed health insurance deduction).
 Compensation does not include any amounts received as a pension or annuity and does not include any amount received as deferred compensation.